maddox/star-searcher/README.md

 # Star Searcher!

-Star Searcher is just a simple Ruby client that lets you talk to your Star Search (http://github.com/maddox/star-search).
+Star Searcher is just a simple Ruby client that lets you talk to your Star Search (This is an [http://github.com/maddox/star-search](http://github.com/maddox/star-search)).

 ## Requirements